YoranBrondsema/yoranbrondsema/content/post/20200628-simplifiying-my-portfolio-pt-2-what-about-reits.md

 - **Speciality.** Properties that don’t fit within the other REIT sectors.
 Examples include movie theaters, casinos, farmland and outdoor advertising sites.

-REITs are a good way for an investor to gain exposure to the real estate market without having to own property himself.
+REITs are a good way for an investor to gain exposure to the real estate market without having to own the property.
 Indeed, the ownership of real estate comes with several problems:

 - **Illiquidity.** Property is notoriously illiquid.
 I know many people around me who have had their house on the market for several years and still haven't been able to sell it.
 In contrast, shares of REITs are traded like stocks that you can buy and sell at any time.
 The liquidity is even higher when the REITs are packaged in an ETF that follows a REIT index.
-- **Intensiveness of management.** Operating and renting out a building is time- and hassle-intensive.
-REITs take care of all the management of its buildings so it demands no time from your part.
+- **Intensiveness of management.** Operating and renting out a building can be time-intensive and a huge hassle.
+REITs take care of all the management of its buildings so it demands no time on your part.
 - **Lack of diversification.** Property that you buy as an individual tends to be concentrated in a single city or region, typically the area that you live in.
 This makes them a poorly diversified investment.
-On the other hand, because of their scale, REITs typically own buildings all over the world.
+On the other hand, because of their scale, REITs can own buildings all over the world.

 ## What's in the REIT fund?
 The *Amundi ETF FTSE EPRA NAREIT Global* fund[^1] tracks the FTSE EPRA/NAREIT Developed index (they love their acronyms).
 This index consists of 335 REITs from 21 "developed" countries[^2].
-Over half of the exposure comes from the US alone though.
+Over half of the exposure comes from the US alone, though.

 The index is diversified across various types of REITs:
 - 29% industrial and office REITs